yanurag994/AWCC/README.md

 make install
 ```

-Make a udev rule for it.
+Make a udev rule for it.(make sure to replace 0551 by 0550 if ur using that)

 ```bash
 # /etc/udev/rules.d/99-awcc.rules